 MEAP was based on Michigan's Grade Level Content Expectations in reading, writing, mathematics, science, and social studies.
 Students were assessed in the fall of each year on the prior year's expectations.
-All students

-in grades 3 through 8 were assessed in reading and mathematics.
-In addition, grades 4 and 7 were assessed in writing, grades 5 and 8 were tested in science, and grades 6 and 9 were
+All students in grades three through eight were assessed in reading and mathematics.
+In addition, grades 4 and 7 were assessed in writing, grades 5 and 8 were tested in science, and grades six and nine were

 evaluated in social studies.
 The MEAP results for the years 2007-08 to 2013-14 will remain available through the MI School Data Website indefinitely.

 MI-Access is Michigan's alternate assessment based on alternate achievement standards (AA-AAS), designed for students with cognitive impairments whose IEP (Individualized Educational Program)

 Team has determined that M-STEP or MME assessments, even with accommodations, are not appropriate.
 MI-Access satisfies the federal Individuals with Disabilities Education Act (IDEA) as reauthorized

 in 2004 and the No Child Left Behind Act (NCLB) of 2001 that require all students with disabilities be assessed at the state level.

 mathematics, and locating information, and Michigan-developed Science and Social Studies M-STEP.
-Students who did not test as 11th graders or do not have valid MME scores are tested as 12th graders.
+Students who did not test as 11th graders, or do not have valid MME scores, are tested as 12th graders.

 reading, and science.
 The ACT scores displayed at MI School Data are from the ACT Plus Writing portion of the Michigan Merit Examination (MME).